AndrejGorodnij/AndrejGorodnij/README.md

 - 👋 Hi, I’m @AndrejGorodnij
-- 👀 I’m interested in Python and Rust backend development
+- 👀 I’m interested in Python and Rust highload backend development
-- 🌱 I’m currently learning Highload FastAPI/Litestar development

 <!---
 AndrejGorodnij/AndrejGorodnij is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.